alenakhineika/color-of-berlin-palette/README.md

 # Color of Berlin Palette ![PREVIEW](https://img.shields.io/badge/DRAFT-blue)

-A project that fetches colors of the sky in Berlin from the [Color of Berlin](https://twitter.com/colorofberlin) Twitter account and creates a color palette.
+A project fetches colors of the sky in Berlin from the [Color of Berlin](https://twitter.com/colorofberlin) Twitter account and creates a color palette.

 ## How to install